ArcMutex

 OnceLock::get_or_init uses atomic state for lock-free post-initialization reads while blocking efficiently during one-time thread-safe initialization.

-What is the difference between `nom::combinator::map` and `map_res` for parser result transformation?
+What are the differences between `nom::combinator::map` and `nom::combinator::map_res` for transforming parser output?

-Compare `map` for infallible transformations with `map_res` for fallible conversions in nom parser combinators.
+Compares nom's `map` for infallible transformations with `map_res` for fallible ones that integrate with backtracking.

 How does `parking_lot::Mutex::new` avoid poisoning compared to `std::sync::Mutex` in panic scenarios?